brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 ### Update Resource Definitions

-Now that we've updated the AzureRM provider version, let's run another `terraform plan` to see what it now shows.
+Now that we've updated the Azure Provider's version, let's run another `terraform plan` to see what it now shows.
 You *should* see output similar to the following:

 ```bash
 azurerm_resource_group.rg: Refreshing state... [id=/subscriptions/<subscription-id>/resourceGroups/rg-azurerm-upgrade-demo]